SirDank/KnightInstaller_iOS/README.md

 9 - Start Pojav, click menu on the top left, "Profiles", "Game directory", select "spiral"

-9.1 - OPTIONAL: Click menu on the top left, "Settings", "Control customization", disable "Hide controls when hardware is connected", enable "Virtual mouse"

-9.2 - OPTIONAL: Click menu on the top left, "Settings", "Java Tweaks", Enable "Auto RAM"

 10 - On the "Profiles" tab, under "PROFILES IN THIS INSTANCE", select "Spiral Knights", "Renderer", "Zink"

 ## BUG FIX

-10.1 - Change name of the profile to "Spiral Knights 2", Click "Done" on the top left not bottom right!
+10.1 - Change name of the profile to "Spiral Knights New", Click "Done" on the top left not bottom right!

-10.2 - Next to the "Play" button, Switch profile to "Spiral Knights 2"
+10.2 - Switch to the "Spiral Knights New" profile

+10.3 - OPTIONAL: Click menu on the top left, "Settings", "Control customization", disable "Hide controls when hardware is connected", enable "Virtual mouse"

+10.4 - OPTIONAL: Click menu on the top left, "Settings", "Java Tweaks", Enable "Auto RAM"

 11 - Click "Play", "Add account", "Local account", Any username